Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Experiments

 \subsection{Datasets and Evaluation Protocol}

-\paragraph{Maze Dataset} For our small-scale experimental setting, we employ the Memory Maze dataset~\citep{pasukonis2022memmaze}, which consists of approximately 30000 training videos, each depicting agent navigation within a $15 \times 15$ maze environment and comprising 1000 frames (see Fig.~\ref{fig:maze_vis}(a)).
-For evaluation, we collect an additional set of 200 maze videos (Fig.~\ref{fig:maze_vis}(b)), with frame counts ranging from 100 to 300.
+\paragraph{Maze Dataset} For our small-scale experimental setting, we employ the Memory Maze dataset~\cite{pasukonis2022memmaze}, which consists of approximately 30000 training videos, each depicting agent navigation within a $15 \times 15$ maze environment and comprising 1000 frames.
+For the Maze Dataset, all models were trained from scratch during the training process.
+For evaluation, we collect an additional set of 200 maze videos, with frame counts ranging from 100 to 300.
 In each sequence, the agent traverses from a designated start position to a target location and then returns along the same path.
 We define the initial 60\% of frames—corresponding to the outbound trajectory—as the contextual input, while the remaining 40\% serve as the prediction targets for model evaluation.
 This setup is specifically designed to rigorously test the model's capacity for long-term memory and context utilization.
+The aerial visualization of the maze data can be found in the Appendix.

-\paragraph{Minecraft Dataset} For large-scale experiments, we utilize the MineRL~\citep{guss2019minerl} to generate 20000 training sequences following the protocols in~\citet{chen2025learningworldmodelsinteractive}.
+\paragraph{Minecraft Dataset} For large-scale experiments, we utilize the MineRL~\cite{guss2019minerl} to generate 20000 training sequences following the protocols in VRAG \cite{chen2025learningworldmodelsinteractive}.
 Each video contains 1200 frames.
 For evaluation, we collect 60 sequences incorporating distinct action patterns, such as rotation in place, which are intended to probe the model's memory capabilities under diverse behaviors.
 To ensure fair comparison, we first train a standard diffusion forcing model on the entire 20000-sample training set.
 Subsequently, this pretrained base model is fine-tuned with different RAD-RNN architectures and training paradigms, each for the same 5000 optimization steps.
 This procedure enables a controlled assessment of architectural and methodological differences under consistent pretraining conditions.